-Jacoba is currently enrolled in doctoral study and is working towards completing her EdD in 2018-2019.
-Her research engages in a post-foundational, posthuman critique of Pasifika leadership in Higher education and attempts to question how cultural knowledge opens to relations of change in the context of human and material within Pasifika leadership.
+Jacoba is currently enrolled in doctoral study and is working towards completing her EdD in 2020.
+Her research engages in a postcolonial, posthuman critique of Pasifika leadership in Higher education and attempts to question how cultural knowledge opens to relations of change in the context of human and material within Pasifika leadership.
 Her focus in leadership, questions the relational field that traverses collective cultural commitment and professional responsibility.
 In addition to her research in leadership, Jacoba is involved in the TLRI research project MAPS- Move, Act, Play, Sing with a focus in post structural theorising of community artists interventions within early childhood education contexts.
 Jacoba has presented her research both nationally and internationally, problematising constructions of arts practice in early childhood education.

 Teaching | Current

 - EDPROFPK 102- Pe mafai vefea e ki tatou oi tamaiti aoga Pasifika - Learning in Pasifika Contexts

 - EDCURRPK 211- Gagana ma lana matafaioi - Language and Literacies

 - EDCURRPK 116- Lafilafiaga Tau Tufuga Pasifika - Integrating Pasifika Arts